 Let me tell you a story about a wonderful lady who owned too many things (we can call her Jane).
 One day, after discovering that she wanted to downsize her belongings in exchange for a simpler life, Jane decided to start letting go of that stuff she didn’t need or love.
 One by one, Jane rummaged through the bags and boxes and piles and all that clutter, wondering where to begin.
 She saw all the items that she had long forgotten were there, purchased in a different season of life.
 Some things she had used, others never used or opened.
 She started to think – “I know I should let this things go.
 But I paid good money for them!
 It would be wasteful to get rid of this.
 Besides, I might actually use it someday.
 I should keep it just in case.”
 Then she closed the boxes, tied up the bags and went on her merry clutter-filled way.
 Sadly, Jane was no closer to the simplicity she yearned for.

 I know as well as anyone that the path to simplicity can be challenging.
-It’s not always easy to purge (as delicious as the ‘purge buzz’ is #addictive).
-My husband and I have spent almost two years slowly refining our possessions.
-When I think back, we have probably done 4-5 ‘takes’ of reviewing and removing – waves of simplifying, each time completed with fresh eyes and a different perspective on what remains.
-We are not wasteful people – quite the opposite.
-We pride ourselves on upholding the frugal sentiments of ‘wear it out, use it up, make it do or do without’.
-We balance this resourcefulness however with a clear focus – to really evaluate what we continue to carry, what new things may have found their way in, and what really should or shouldn’t stay.
+It’s not always easy to purge.
+I have spent almost two years slowly refining our possessions.
+When I think back, I have done many revisions of removing, many waves of simplifying, each time completed with fresh eyes and a different perspective on what remains.
+I am not a wasteful person – quite the opposite.
+I pride myself on upholding the frugal sentiments of ‘wear it out, use it up, make it do or do without’.
+I balance this resourcefulness however with a clear focus – to really evaluate what I continue to carry, what new things may have found their way in, and what really should or shouldn’t stay.

 Aside from the environmental guilt (another important topic for another day), one of the hardest realities to face when you are ready to let something go is the thought of how much you paid for it to begin with.
 This is often one of the reasons we keep things.